Learn How to Get Ready for Ocean Freight RFP Season

-It's that time of year again when many companies, are entering the ocean freight rate negotiation season With the current market dynamics, changing global trade policies and new bunker fuel regulation on the horizon an increasingly healthier market for liners, overcapacity leading to unpredictability in ocean freight rates, it's even more important that you have the factual data and information you need to enter into supplier negotiations.
+The ocean freight negotiation period is seemingly starting early this year.
+With the current world and economic dynamics, changing global trade policies and an increasingly healthier market for liners, it's even more important that you have the factual data and information you need to enter into supplier negotiations.
 We have put together a small survival guide with useful tips, questions to ask yourself and resources that will make sure you bring your A-game to the table when negotiating with your suppliers.

 Requesting ocean freight rate bids can sometimes be a guessing game, which makes the process tedious for many.
 It's also time consuming and while it's something that supply chain, logistics and/or ocean freight responsible must do every year or so, it's best to be equipped with the necessary data to ensure a successful process.